The Army That Chose a Fugitive — Modern Paraphrase | fresh.bible

 That's commitment you can't manufacture.
 Nobody forced them across a flooded river.
 They chose it.
 Sometimes the thing worth doing requires walking straight through the obstacle everyone else is avoiding.

 "If you've come to me in friendship, to help me — my heart will be joined to yours.
-But if you've come to betray me to my enemies, even though I've done nothing wrong — may the God of our see it and hold you accountable."
+But if you've come to betray me to my enemies, even though I've done nothing wrong — may the God of our fathers see it and hold you accountable."

 That's honest.
 David had been betrayed before.
 He'd been hunted, lied about, and ambushed.
 Trust wasn't something he could hand out freely.
 But notice — he didn't refuse to engage.
 He showed up, stated his terms, and left the to God.